The Administration department provides many services including lottery licensing, marriage licensing, and Commissioner of Oaths.

 - Yes - a Notary Public has broader authority than a Commissioner of Oaths.
-A Commissioner is not able to complete passport documentation or certify documents as true.
+A Commissioner is not able to notarize documents such as complete passport documentation or certify documents as true.
 We are not able to offer notary public services at this time. a list of notary publics or lawyers can be found in your local telephone directory.

 - CERTIFIED COPIES: A Commissioner of Oaths and Affidavits are only empowered to administer oaths and take Affidavits and Declarations.
 You will require a Notary Public to certify true copies of documents.